Alexander Sorenson

 Background

-Alexander Sorenson is a lecturer of German and comparative literature at Binghamton University.
-His research and teaching interests center upon interdisciplinary themes and issues related to the environmental humanities, such as the interface between philosophy, literature, art and the history of science.
+Alexander Sorenson is an assistant professor of German Studies and founding organizer of the Environmental Humanities Working Group at Binghamton University.
+His research and teaching interests center upon interdisciplinary themes and issues related to the German literary, intellectual and aesthetic tradition from the late 18th to the early 20th centuries.

 Education